George Cinema, Portobello: Closure

 The George Cinema was to be demolished under a planning application for 20 privately owned flats.
-The City of Edinburgh Planning Authority refused consent to demolish the art deco cinema.
+The City of Edinburgh Planning Authority refused consent to demolish the Art Deco cinema.
 An appeal was lodged in April 2018 by the developer, with an inspection to be made by the Reporter on 13 August 2018.
-Fresh proposals for redevelopment were submitted in early 2021, and these were opposed by local Councillors.
+Fresh proposals for redevelopment were submitted in early 2021, involving the demolition of the cinema auditorium and lobby, retention of the façade and reinstatement of the glass tower.
+Local councillors opposed these new proposals.